Oversight & Review

 Human Pluripotent Stem Cell Research Oversight (hPSCRO) Committee

-The UCLA Human Pluripotent Stem Cell Research Oversight, or hPSCRO, Committee ensures that all human pluripotent stem cell research conducted at the University adheres to the highest ethical and scientific standards and complies with Campus policy and California law.
+The UCLA Human Pluripotent Stem Cell Research Oversight, or hPSCRO, Committee ensures that all human pluripotent stem cell research conducted at the University adheres to the highest ethical and scientific standards and complies with campus policies as well as California and federal laws.

 For human pluripotent stem cell research involving interactions or interventions with human subjects, prospective approval is required from both the hPSCRO committee and Institutional Review Board.